learn-co-curriculum/iron-starter-part-one/README.md

 };
 ```

-This will now set our initial state of the apiRequestStatusReducer to now equal `{ makingAPIRequest: false, failedLastAPIRequest: false, };`.
-We also added in action types that will handle the making and successful/unsuccessful return of request to our API.
-If we run `npm test` we should now have 4 tests passing for the `APIRequestStatus Reducer` block.
+In the code above, we set the initial state of the APIRequestStatusReducer to equal `{ makingAPIRequest: false, failedLastAPIRequest: false, };`.
+We also added cases for the various action types that will handle our API request.

-Next we want to handle the reducer state for campaigns.
-For this we need to handle setting campaigns, adding campaigns, updating/replacing campaigns and removing campaigns.
-The 4 action types should look like `['SET_CAMPAIGNS', 'ADD_CAMPAIGN', 'REPLACE_CAMPAIGN', 'REMOVE_CAMPAIGN']`.
+#### CampaignsReducer

-Let's go ahead and build out the `./reducers/campaignsReducer.js' file:
+Next we need to setup the CampaignsReducer.
+This reducers requires case statements for the handling the following action types: `['SET_CAMPAIGNS', 'ADD_CAMPAIGN', 'REPLACE_CAMPAIGN', 'REMOVE_CAMPAIGN']`.

 ```javascript
 // ./reducers/campaignsReducer.js